Battle of the Coral Sea

 Both sides having suffered heavy aircraft losses and carriers sunk or damaged, the two forces disengaged and retired from the area.
 Because of the loss of carrier air cover, Inoue also recalled the Port Moresby invasion fleet.
 Although the battle was a tactical victory for the Japanese in terms of ships sunk, it has been described as a strategic victory for the Allies.
 The battle marked the first time since the start of the war that a major Japanese advance had been turned back.
-More importantly, the damage to Shōkaku and the aircraft losses of Zuikaku prevented both ships from participating in the Battle of Midway the following month.
+More important, the damage to Shōkaku and the aircraft losses of Zuikaku prevented both ships from participating in the Battle of Midway the following month.